ziiiliu/hugo_blog/content/posts/Flask.md

 ---
-title: "Flask Intro"
+title: "Intro to Flask (2)"
 date: 2020-10-29T20:30:20Z
-draft: true
+draft: false
 author: Ziyi
 ---
 So after delaying this website project for almost a year, I'm back online and will be producing weekly microblogs(stressful terms, sorry) on CS-related contents, as well as other random blogs about life.
 In the meantime I am still familiarising myself with Hugo, so don't be surprised if the structuring and themes get a bit whimsical - or actually I might just do it for fun :)))